 The glucoamylase preparation is used as a processing aid during the manufacture of starch-based products.
-Glucoamylases convert starch by removing D-glucose units in a stepwise manner from the non-reducing end of the substrate molecule to produce glucose for further processing to a wide range of products, such as syrup and distilled alcohol.
+Glucoamylases convert starch by removing D-glucose units in a stepwise manner from the non-reducing end of the substrate molecule to produce glucose for further processing to a wide range of products, such as bread, beer and syrups.